You will need to provide:

 After you pay the fee a registration details certificate will be issued to you or sent in the mail.

 Traffic cameras can detect unregistered vehicles, trailers or motor bikes to ensure that everyone contributes towards ongoing road maintenance and upgrades that are funded by registration fees and has compulsory third party insurance.

 Fines for unregistered and uninsured vehicles, trailers and motor bikes apply.
 Make sure you are not caught out:

-Your answer is used for road safety statistical analysis and is disclosed to any other authorities.
+Your answer is used for road safety statistical analysis only and is not disclosed to any other authorities.

 MR1492 Are you of Aboriginal or Torres Strait Islander origin?
 525.9 KB

 Renewing vehicle, trailer or motor bike registration